ml4/example-sentinel-vault/README.md

 kv/           kv           kv_2787f70f           n/a
 sys/          system       system_3cde701e       system endpoints used for control, policy and debugging

-## if you are using this repo for demo, tidy up with a root token and these
-$ vault list sys/policies/egp                              # if Feature Not Enabled, see Troubleshooting below.
-If Permission Denied, check your token.
-$ vault policy delete sys/policies/egp/hr_policy
-$ vault policy delete sys/policies/egp/accounting_policy
-$ vault secrets disable kv
-$ vault delete sys/policies/egp/hr_policy
-$ vault delete sys/policies/egp/accounting_policy
 ```

 ## SIT CIDR Check Policy